Annex-Engineering/Chhogori-K2/README.md

 - Minimal Printed Parts (ABS or ASA Required)

-- Fysetc S6 Controllers with Klipper recommended, SKR1.3 and SKR 1.4 are also supported
+- Fysetc S6 Controllers with Klipper recommended, SKR1.3 and SKR 1.4 are also supported (but will be sunset with the next release)
 - Mosquito Style Hot End Standard, Dragon Style Hot End Supported
 - 24V Power Standard
 - Mains Bed